Fashion (band)

-Fashion was a British new wave band, primarily active from 1978 to 1984, with a brief revival in 2009.
-They began as a post-punk band, before developing into a new wave/synthpop ensemble that placed three singles on the lower reaches of the UK chart in 1982–84.
+Fashion (stylised as Fashiøn) were an English new wave band, primarily active from 1978 to 1984, with a brief revival in 2009.
+They began as a post-punk band, before developing into a new wave/synth-pop ensemble that placed three singles on the lower reaches of the UK chart in 1982–84.

 History

 Fashion went through several line-up overhauls during its initial existence between 1978 and 1984.
-John Mulligan (synthesiser, bass) and Dik Davis' (drums) were constants, but the band's frontman changed with each of the band's three albums.
+John Mulligan (synthesizer, bass) and Dik Davis (drums) were constants, but the band's frontman changed with each of the band's three albums.